Economic Development Partners

-The Rochester Regional Photonics Cluster (RRPC) is a not-for-profit organization founded to promote and enhance the New York State optics, photonics, and imaging industry by fostering the cooperation of business, academia and government.
-RRPC membership includes over 50 companies that supply optics, photonics, or imaging products and services and over 40 support companies.
-RRPC and CEIS work closely together with RRPC providing in depth knowledge and strong ties to the industrial community and CEIS providing the same with the academic community.
+New York Photonics (NYP) is a not-for-profit organization founded to promote and enhance the New York State optics, photonics, and imaging industry by fostering the cooperation of business, academia and government.
+NYP membership includes over 50 companies that supply optics, photonics, or imaging products and services and over 40 support companies.
+NYP and CEIS work closely together with NYP providing in depth knowledge and strong ties to the industrial community and CEIS providing the same with the academic community.

 Greater Rochester Chamber of Commerce